A Timeline of Local History

 Golf club built near the Railway Dam.

-Masonic Lodge built.
+Masonic Lodge was built.

 1929 Church of England hall built.

-1932 St Peters Anglican Church built.
+1932 St Peters Anglican Church was built.

 First Petrol Bowser.